findologic/intellij-format-action/README.md

 ### `files-changed`

-Zero if none changed, 1 if at least one file changed.
+Zero if none changed, greater if at least one file changed.

 ## Example usage